Strong spatial mixing for repulsive point processes: Introduction

 For the special case of the hard sphere model, Friedrich, G{\" o}bel, Krejca, and Pappik~\cite{friedrich2021spectral} recently gave an FPRAS for the partition function $Z_{\Lam_n}(\lam)$ when $\lam < e/C_{\phi}$, a more restrictive range of $\lam$ than that of Theorem~\ref{thmApproxAlg}.
 Their algorithm is based on discretizing $\Lam_n$ and using a randomized algorithm to sample from a hard-core model.
 The running time of their algorithm is $N^{O(1/\del^2)}$ where $\del = e/C_{\phi} - \lam$, while the algorithm of Corollary~\ref{thmApproxAlg} runs in time $\tilde O(N^3)$, where the implied constant is a function of $\delta' = e/\Delta_{\phi} - \lam$.

-We can combine our algorithmic results with the results of Section~\ref{subsecPressure} to obtain approximation algorithms for the pressure and surface pressure. \begin{theorem} For every finite-range, repulsive potential $\phi$ and every $\lambda < e/\Delta_\phi$, there is a randomized algorithm that with probability at least $3/4$ returns an $\eps$-additive approximation to $p(\lambda)$.
+We can combine our algorithmic results with the results of Section~\ref{subsecPressure} to obtain approximation algorithms for the pressure and surface pressure.
+An $\eps$-additive approximation to a real number $p$ is a real number $\hat p$ so that $| p - \hat p|\le \eps$. \begin{theorem} For every finite-range, repulsive potential $\phi$ and every $\lambda < e/\Delta_\phi$, there is a randomized algorithm that with probability at least $3/4$ returns an $\eps$-additive approximation to $p(\lambda)$.
 The algorithm runs in time $O(\eps^{-2} \log^{d+1}(1/\eps))$ assuming unit cost for a single radius-$L$ block dynamics update for fixed $L > 0$.

 Additionally, there is a randomized algorithm that with probability at least $3/4$ returns an $\eps$-additive approximation to the surface pressure along a box that runs in time $O(\eps^{-2} \log^{d + 3}(1/\eps) )$. \end{theorem}